mdibl/Biocore_cloud/README.md

 # Setting Up Biocore Virtual Private Cloud network (VPCN)
 ## Why The Cloud?
 ## Jenkins
+Jenkins is a very popular product among software companies who want to automate their Continuous Integration/Continuous Deployment pipelines.
+Jenkins integrates very well across languages, platforms, and operating systems - Additionally Jenkins is widely documented and open-source software.

+Our Jenkins setting consist on A single, large master server with multiple worker nodes connected to it.

-You can Launch a Jenkins instance on the cloud using tarditional deployment or using Elastic Beanstalk
+There are various ways You can Launch a Jenkins instance  on AWS cloud But we only explored the following:
+1) Traditional deployment,
+2) Containized deployment,
+3) Deployment as a web server using Elastic Beanstalk.

-### Deploy Jenkins Instance using Elastic Beanstalk
+### Deploy Jenkins Instance As a Web Server using Elastic Beanstalk
 ```
  Warning:
  EC2 instance launched using Elastic Beanstalk are managed by AWS Elastic Beanstalk -